brandonschabell/alphaflow/docs/index.md

 # Welcome to AlphaFlow

 **AlphaFlow** is a Python-based, event-driven backtesting framework designed for professional-grade trading research and strategy development.
-By focusing on realism (partial fills, slippage, custom commissions) and a robust pub-sub architecture, AlphaFlow aims to provide a flexible, high-performance environment for quantitative analysts and algorithmic traders.
+Built on a robust pub-sub architecture, AlphaFlow provides a flexible, high-performance environment for quantitative analysts and algorithmic traders.

 > **Vision**: Offer a "batteries included" backtesting experience leveraging the simplicity of Python, while also enabling unlimited customization and optimization using an event-driven architecture that can support components written in any language.

-## Key Features
+## Key Features (v0.1.0)

   - **Event-Driven Core**
     - Uses a **publish-subscribe (pub-sub)** architecture to simulate market data, order placements, and trade executions in a realistic, decoupled manner.

-  - **Realistic Execution & Fill Logic**
-    - **Partial Fills**: Simulate large orders that fill over time.
-    - **Slippage Models**: Fixed or volume-based for more accurate PnL.
-    - **Custom Commissions**: Flat fees, per-share, tiered, or user-defined.
+    - Priority-based event queue ensures proper chronological ordering of events.

+  - **Commission Tracking**
+    - Built-in commission handling for realistic transaction costs.
+    - Customizable broker implementations for different commission structures.

   - **Multi-Asset Support**
-    - Initially focused on **stocks & ETFs** with daily or intraday data, but built to extend to futures, forex, cryptocurrencies, and **options** in future releases.
+    - Focused on **stocks & ETFs** with daily or intraday data.
+    - Built to extend to futures, forex, cryptocurrencies, and **options** in future releases.

+  - **Benchmark Comparison**
+    - Compare strategy performance against market benchmarks (e.g., SPY for S&P 500).
-  - **Performance-Oriented**
+    - Side-by-side performance visualization.
-    - Planned message queue integration which will enable optimization of speed-critical components (like indicator calculations on large datasets).

   - **Extendable & Modular**
-    - Swap out data sources (CSV, APIs, real-time feeds).
+    - Swap out data sources (CSV, Alpha Vantage API, Financial Modeling Prep API, or build your own).
     - Plugin-style architecture for custom brokers, strategies, analytics, and risk management.
     - Components are planned to be made language agnostic in a future release (v1).
     - A solid foundation for **live trading** integration in a future version (v1).

   - **Professional-Grade Analytics**
-    - Built-in and user-defined performance metrics (Sharpe, Sortino, drawdown, custom risk models).
+    - Built-in performance metrics: Sharpe ratio, Sortino ratio, maximum drawdown, annualized returns.
-    - Ongoing support for event-based analytics and reporting modules.
+    - Customizable analytics modules for specialized reporting.

+## Coming in Future Releases

+  - **v0.2**: Slippage models, partial fills, basic technical indicators
+  - **v0.3**: Multiple timeframes, earnings/news events
+  - **v0.4**: Advanced risk management tools
+  - **v0.5**: Live trading integration
+  - **v1.0**: Performance optimization with Rust components

 ---